 - Have completed an SCC application and have it activated. - Have submitted all of their previous college transcripts (if attended) and their high school transcript to the Registrar's office.
-All transcripts need to be processed and appear in the active academic record. - If applicable, any required components of the Computer Placement Test be completed with scores filed in their academic record. - Residency determination needs to be completed.

-- A registration meeting (phone or in person) must occur with the ODL Program Coordinator or their designate. - Students need to have a medical exam and be cleared by a Medical professional that they meet the technical standards of the ODL program starting Fall 2020.
+All transcripts need to be processed and appear in the active academic record. - If applicable, any required placement testing be completed with scores filed in their academic record. - Residency determination needs to be completed. - Students must be 18 years of age before taking ODL prefix courses. - A registration meeting (phone or in person) must occur with the ODL Program Coordinator or their designate. - Students need to have a medical exam and be cleared by a Medical professional that they meet the technical standards of the ODL program.